hmrc/income-tax-mtd-changelog/README.md

 #### obligations-api

-* For version 1.0, New `DYNAMIC` Gov-Test-Scenarios were added to the following endpoints:
+* For version 1.0, new `DYNAMIC` Gov-Test-Scenarios were added to the following endpoints:
     * `Retrieve Income Tax (Self Assessment) End of Period Statement Obligations`
     * `Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations`